EOSIO/ricardian-spec/README.md

 Metadata values beginning with special characters, such as a variable bracket (`{`), may not be parsed properly by some engines.
 Ricardian metadata is YAML, and YAML values beginning with special characters are not valid.
 To get around this, wrap any metadata values beginning with special characters in single quotes.

 ### Example Template

+The example below shows the metadata values supplied in JSON format.
+Please see the [README for v0.0.0](/blob/v0.0.0/README.md#example-template) for an example of the metadata values supplied in YAML format.

 ```
 ---